code equivalences

 Syntax

 Comment; Do something.; Do something.; Do something."Do something."!
-Do something.# Do something.# Do something.// Do something.-- Do something.# Do something.# Do something.(?)
+Do something.# Do something.# Do something.// Do something.-- Do something.; Do something.# Do something.# Do something.(?)

 Multi-line comment#| hello line 1 hello line 2 |##! hello line 1 hello line 2 !#(unsupported)"hello line 1 hello line 2"USE: multiline /* hello line 1 hello line 2 */